Manitoba Highway 17: History

-Prior to 1964, PTH 17 was the designation of the route connecting PTH 3 near Crystal City to the Canada - US border.
+Prior to 1964, PTH 17 was the designation of the route connecting PTH 3 near Crystal City to the US border.
 This highway is now the southernmost section of PTH 34.

 Originally, the section north of PR 231 (along with the section of PR 231 from there to PTH 7) was the northern configuration of PTH 7 between 1956 and 1966 before it was reconfigured to its current route.
 After PTH 7 was reconfigured to Arborg, the route was redesignated as PTH 16.
 The section south of what is now PR 231 was designated as PR 228.
 The route number was eliminated in 1979 when the Manitoba portion of the Yellowhead Highway was changed from PTH 4 to PTH 16 so that the route maintained one number throughout the four western provinces.
 PTH 16 was eliminated and it became an extension of PR 228 and PR 231.

 PTH 17 was designated in 1983, replacing part of PR 228, but its south end was at PTH 7.
-In 1987, PTH 17 was extended east to PTH 8, replacing the remainder of PTH 228.
+In 1987, PTH 17 was extended east to PTH 8, replacing the remainder of PR 228.
 It extended east to its current end in 1989.
 This final extension is a gravel road.